Captain John (615) 509- 5210

 1992 – Dugout – 30′ long.
 Hewn out of Cottonwood Log.
 Built for personal use on the Cumberland River.

 1996 – Flatboat – Built in 1988.
 Tricentennial Beginnings 16′ wide x 50′ long.
-Davy Crocket journey from Dyersburg, TN on the Obion River down the Mississippi River to Memphis, TN.
-Trip was 21 days.
+Davy Crockett’s journey from Dyersburg, TN, on the Obion River down the Mississippi River to Memphis, TN.
+The trip was 21 days.

 1996 – Flatboat – Built in 1992.
 Cumberland River Clean Water moved flatboat by truck to various cities for display.
 During the various city displays, the Cumberland River Clean Water Flatboat was moored at: